 The Atomic Energy Act of 1954 provides authority to DOE to implement DOE Order 458.1, Radiation Protection of the Public and the Environment, and DOE Order 435.1, Radioactive Waste Management.
 Under these orders, DOE establishes the requirements for protection of the public and the environment against any undue risk from radiation associated with radiological activities at DOE sites and ensures radioactive waste is managed in a manner that is protective of worker and public health, safety, and the environment.
 Authorized limits have been approved for the C-746-U Landfill and for DOE-owned property outside the Limited Area.
-These limits implement DOE Order 458.1 and ensure that doses to the public meet DOE standards and are as low as reasonably achievable (ALARA),4 that groundwater is protected, that future remediation would not be needed, and that no radiological protection requirements are violated.
+Additionally, authorized limits for lube oil and transformer oil have been approved by DOE for thermal destruction at Clean Harbors in Deer Park, Texas, and Veolia in Port Arthur, Texas.
+Authorized Limits also have been approved for unrestricted release of aqueous hydrofluoric acid generated during DUF6 conversion operations; for shipping low-level waste to Waste Control Specialists, LLC, RCRA Landfill; and for disposal of waste containing residual radioactive materials at the EnergySolutions Carter Valley Landfill, Tennessee.